 Santa Catalina Ranger District Trail Planning

-The Draft Santa Catalina Trail Plan provides a framework for maintaining, enhancing, and expanding the area’s trail network.
 The overall goal of the plan is to create a trail system that is ecologically, economically, and socially sustainable.
 The plan seeks to balance the growing public demand for accessing nature with good stewardship of the land.

-- 18 access or trailhead projects
+- 13 access or trailhead projects such as improvements to Hirabayashi, Molino, and Palisades

 - 8 supporting projects such as visitor information upgrades